 Don't feel as if you need to pick only one thing, or even commit to a lifetime practice of whatever calls you right now.
 We all change and grow as we practice magick, and sometimes that means we change from one kind of magick to another, or that we start practicing a little bit of everything.

-No one can tell you what type of magick to practice - you do what feels right for you.
+No one can tell you which of these types of magick to practice - you do what feels right for you.
 Magick is energy, and energy is very personal.
 So take a look below and see what calls to you.
 Many of these types of magick overlap with each other.
 An example would be Ceremonial Magick and Candle Magick.
 Someone who practices Ceremonial Magick will also use candles and so be practicing Candle Magick as well.
-But Candle Magick can be practiced as a stand alone art.
+But Candle Magick can be practiced without formally practicing Ceremonial Magick.

 This type of magick could fall into the following categories: